ngmcfarland/emily/README.rst

 Emily is a fully functional chatbot platform built in Python.
 Emily can be customized and controlled using `brain files`_ written in a simple JSON structure, and can also be configured to run your own custom Python code.

+Emily does not have incredible abilities out of the box, but is instead meant to give developers of various skill levels an easy-to-configure chatbot that can interact with custom Python code effortlessly.

 .. _brain files: brain/README.rst

 Requirements